Q: How do I receive the payout of my ticket sales through the Fringe site?

 Basically, there's no "application" process; anyone can participate, either from home or in a Fringe venue.
 Our website acts as a conduit for producers to connect and make deals with participating venues.

 It's full of helpful info about producing at the Fringe.

-I'd strongly recommend this playlist of Town Halls & Workshops from the last couple of seasons on FringeTV; they're a great step-by-step on producing at Fringe:
+I'd strongly recommend watching Town Halls & Workshops from the last couple of seasons on FringeTV; they're a great step-by-step on producing at Fringe.